matthewfeickert/cvmfs-venv/README.md

  --no-update    After venv creation don't update pip, setuptools, and wheel
                 to the latest releases.
 Use of this option is not recommended, but is faster.
+ --no-uv        After venv creation don't install uv and use it to update pip,
+                setuptools, and wheel.
+By default, uv is installed.

 Note: cvmfs-venv extends the Python venv module and so requires Python 3.3+.